iyiinsan5555/PythonRoadmap/README.md

 # PythonRoadmap
-A web page that contains python roadmap for Müzeyyen
+A web page that contains python roadmap for Müzeyyen.